jguida941/Simple_RSA_Crack_Viz/README.md

 And my computer just fried from benchmarking a Mersenne prime on a Mac with Spotlight, on LETS GOOOOOO 🤘

-MAC IS THE BEST BRO 48gb ram and leaking memory from the daemons bro it design bro, STEVE JOBS BRO,
+MAC IS THE BEST BRO 48gb ram, and leaking memory from the daemons bro, it's the design bro, STEVE JOBS BRO,
 Mac bro,
 steve bro,
-iphone shiny iphone, mac bro
+iphone shiny iphone, Mac bro
 </code></pre>

 ---